 With Sponsored Brand Video, you can only connect one product to one video campaign (no child variations).
 The visible video ad in search or on product pages will lead directly to the product page linked.
 Because of this, our Amazon experts recommend sellers choose the best selling variation of a product to advertise and link it to its direct ASIN to help the customer avoid any confusion.

 Once Sellers have submitted their videos for approval, ads will be visible between competitor items in search results or on competitor product detail pages.
-When a customer interacts with the ad, they have the option to unmute the video content or linked to the specified product page.
+When a customer interacts with the ad, they have the option to unmute the video content or link to the specified product page.

 Anatomy of An Sponsored Brands Video Ad

 Because Sponsored Brands video ads exclusively appear on Amazon, the anatomy of the ad unit looks a little different.

 As you’ve probably noted, Sponsored brand video options are a great new way to promote visibility and direct traffic to your listings.